 It was such a beautiful day!
-All week I had been looking forward to spending it in my front yard flower garden.
-For a variety of reasons, I hadn’t been able to spend very much time out there lately.
+All week I had been looking forward to spending time in my flower garden.
+I hadn’t been able to spend very much time out there recently.
 It was something I just had to do, for my own well-being as well as for the garden’s.
-As I was sitting out there pulling up grass and weeds, and enjoying the warmth of the spring sun, I thought about how my green thumb has grown over the years.
+As I was sitting out there pulling weeds and enjoying the warmth of the spring sun, I thought about how my green thumb had grown over the years.

 Some of my earliest memories involve flowers.
 I remember my mother growing red tulips when I was very young, maybe four or so.
 I remember enjoying the scent of peonies when I was about five.
 My mother loves gardening, so it’s not too surprising that I have grown to love it, too.

 When my kids were young, I didn’t have very much time to devote to gardening, so what time I had was given mainly to flowers.
 Even if it was a pot of petunias on the porch, I needed some natural beauty to enjoy.

 When we moved out to the country almost ten years ago, our kids were getting older and more independent.
 We had the space, so my husband built some raised beds and fenced them in.
 That was the beginning of the vegetable garden.
 Each year I’ve spent more time in there, broadening the range of herbs and vegetables that I grow.
 Our kids didn’t show much interest in it, and I didn’t force it on them.
 It was something that I wanted to enjoy, not spend the time fussing at them.
 I had come to gardening on my own accord, and I wanted them to have the same choice.